masuddrak/BDnewspaper/README.md

 ## key & Feature:
 - Publisher Base Article Publish.
-- Any one pepole create  Article status be panding.
+- Any one people create Article status be pending.
-- Any one pepole bye subscription and viw premium article.
+- Any one people bye subscription and view premium article.
 - payment method create by stripe.
-- admin control penal ,all create monitore.
+- admin control penal ,all create monitor.
-- user need to article serche,filter syste all artcile page.
+- user need to article search, filter system all article page.
 - create new publisher access admin user.